magicalpanda/MagicalRecord/Docs/Fetching-Entities.md

 # Fetching Entities

-> This document is being revised for MagicalRecord 2.3.0, and may contain information that is out of date.
-Please refer to the MagicalRecord's headers if anything here doesn't make sense.

 #### Basic Finding

 Most methods in MagicalRecord return an `NSArray` of results.

-As an example, if you have an entity named *Person* related to a *Department* entity (as seen in many examples throughout [Apple's Core Data documentation](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/), you can retrieve all of the *Person* entities from your persistent store using the following method:
+As an example, if you have an entity named *Person* related to a *Department* entity (as seen in many of [Apple's Core Data examples](.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdBasics.html#//apple_ref/doc/uid/TP40001650-TP1)), you can retrieve all of the *Person* entities from your persistent store using the following method:

 ```objective-c
 NSArray *people = [Person MR_findAll];